honam867/rag-engine/docs/implement/implement-2025-12-06-phase-7-explainable-rag-and-raw-viewer.md

 # Implement: Phase 7 – Explainable RAG & Raw Document Viewer

+> Note: This log documents the original segmentation-based behavior (helpers like `chunk_full_text_to_segments` and segment-based citations).
+> In the current implementation, these helpers are **deprecated** – raw-text API returns `docai_full_text` as a single segment and ingestion passes the full OCR text into LightRAG without explicit segment building.

 ## 1. Summary
 - Scope: server, Phase 7.
 - Added a raw-text viewer API for parsed documents and extended the RAG query pipeline to return structured sections + citations metadata, enabling the UI to show document text and attach per-section citation “bubbles” that can be mapped back to source segments.